 Click here to read about Magnificent Turkey (Part I).

-Pamukkale was well known as “Cotton Castle” is a natural site that contains hot springs and travertines in Denizli.
-Its white calcite travertines overrunning with warm, mineral-rich waters around 35 Celsius from the mountain above the village.
-Above lies a Roman and Byzantine spa city, which has considerable ruins and a museum.
+Pamukkale is well known as “Cotton Castle” with a natural site that contains hot springs and travertine stones in Denizli.
+Its white calcite travertine stones are overrunning with warm and mineral-rich water around 35°C from the mountain above the village.
+A Roman and Byzantine spa city was built at the top of the hill, but became ruins and a museum.

 As we were on the way to Konya town, passing through Lake Egirdir on the shiny bright day and took one of the best photo shot of the lake.

 These inns were built during the Anatolian Seljuki period on the trade routes to allow caravans to stay and resupply themselves.
 They were built within a distance of 30-40 kilometers from each inn that takes around nine hours journey.